National Library of Nigeria: Chief Executive Officer

 Prof. Chinwe Veronica Anunobi was appointed as chief executive officer of the library on 8 September 2021.
-She has served as the University Librarian of Federal University of Technology, Owerri, Imo State.
+She has served as the University Librarian of the Federal University of Technology, Owerri, Imo State.
 She is a member of the Governing Council of African Library and Information Associations and Institutions (AfLIA) where she is serving her second term and represents the entire West Africa region.
 She took over from Prof. Lenrie Olatokunbo Aina who was the chief executive officer of the National Library of Nigeria from 2016 to 2021.